luizfelipelaviola/autodroid/docs/README.md

 docker compose up -d
 ```

 Make sure that your Firewalls, Load Balancers and your DNS is well configured.
-The backend application will be provided at port 3333 by default.

 ## ⛏️ Built Using <a name = "built_using"></a>